nicholasceliano/SQLBackupToGoogleDrive/README.md

 }
 ```

-Create config.json in root to hold database credentials:
+Create config.json in /sqlbackuptogoogledrive to hold database credentials:
 ```
 {
 	"googleDriveFolder": "", //can be empty